 - Diving or jumping into the hot tub is prohibited.

-- Use of body lotions, oils or suntan lotions is not permitted.
+- The use of body lotions, oils, or suntan lotions is not permitted.

 - Aerobic exercise in the hot tub is not allowed.